udevbe/greenfield-website/greenfield.app/content/blog/life-of-an-application-frame.md

 +++
 date = "2019-10-21T15:49:15+02:00"
-title = "Life and performance of an application frame." tags = ["fps","latency", "roundtrip", "performance"] categories = ["core"] description = "About FPS, inputs and round-trips"
+title = "The life and performance of an application frame." tags = ["fps","latency", "roundtrip", "performance"] categories = ["core"] description = "About FPS, inputs and round-trips"